sptFredrikLuvo/EPi.Commerce.Payments/Geta.EPi.Commerce.Payments.Klarna.Checkout/README.md

 * Geta.EPi.Commerce.Payments.Klarna.Checkout contains extensions and helpers for easier EPiServer Commerce and Klarna Checkout integration
 * Geta.EPi.Payments.Klarna.CommerceManager contains .ascx for payment method settings for Commerce Manager

-##Please note
-*We are in the process of releasing a new version of the module - updated documentation and new nuget packages will be made available week 10.*

 ## How to get started?

 Start by installing NuGet packages (use [NuGet](http://nuget.episerver.com/)):